-"During this time of great uncertainty, it’s absolutely crucial we look to the wellbeing factors we can control and influence, such as our ability to prioritise sleep and rest, day or night.
-Focusing on your own rest and recovery is a key part of this, particularly if you’re being asked to work hours or shifts that your body is not accustomed too”
+"It’s absolutely crucial we look to the well-being factors we can control and influence, such as our ability to prioritise sleep and rest, day or night.
+Focusing on your own rest and recovery is a key part of this, particularly if you’re being asked to work hours or shifts that your body is not accustomed to.”

 Research shows that just one night of poor sleep impairs our ability to regulate emotions - just one sleepless night can trigger up to a 30% spike in emotional stress levels and anxiety.
 This is why it is crucial to focus on a new way to sleep, eat and recover during times of intense pressure or during a crisis.

 Developing a napping routine is an indispensable part of working safely overnight and helping you to stay refreshed.
 An afternoon MICRO sleep before you come on duty, which is a nap that only needs to be between 10 to 20 minutes, will help keep fatigue at bay.
 If you can, also try to take these short 10-minute naps over the course of a working shift when you can fit them in to help you to cope.

 If you are working shifts or juggling isolation, family and work, you may need to adapt your sleep routine and whilst seven to eight hours of sleep should be non-negotiable, this may have to be taken over a number of sleep sessions rather than in one long slumber.
 Consider improving sleep quality and hitting your 7/8hrs across 24hrs, instead of just assuming it has to be in one long sleep (not always possible in times of a crisis).